dails08/innocentbayestanders/README.md

 - extend the feature set using free-form data input from users
 - extend rankings with clickstream data
 - use the resulting labeled dataset for supervised learning
+- as this is a dynamic problem, explore semi-supervised and unsupervised approaches

 Once enough data has come through the system, we can use machine learning to rank suitability of plans.